configcat/docs/website/docs/glossary.md

 #### Continuous Integration

-Continual Integration refers to the regular merging of code changes into a central repository, followed by automated builds and tests.
+Continuous Integration refers to the regular merging of code changes into a central repository, followed by automated builds and tests.

 ## D

 #### Dark Launch

-Dark launches or dark releases are releases of new features to a small group of users for feedback and improvements.
+A Dark Launch is rolled out stealthily by first releasing a feature to a subset of users before a full release to see how they react to it.

 #### Developer Advocate

-A developer advocate is someone whose job is to help developers be successful with a platform or a technology.
-A Developer Advocate also acts as a bridge between engineers and developers.
+A Developer Advocate is a person whose job is to help developers be successful with a platform or a technology and to speak (or write) on their behalf.

 #### [DevOps Engineer](glossary/devops-engineer.md)